meganfung38/ZI_Enrichment_Assessment/docs/batch_processing_implementation.md

 - **Monitoring**: Comprehensive progress tracking and metrics
 - **Flexibility**: Configurable batch sizes and delays

-This implementation ensures that Excel files containing tens of thousands of Lead IDs can be processed without timeouts, connection failures, or memory issues, while maintaining high data quality and AI assessment accuracy.
+This implementation ensures that Excel files containing tens of thousands of Lead IDs can be processed without timeouts, connection failures, or memory issues, while maintaining high data quality through the hybrid scoring system (rule-based completeness + AI coherence assessment).